Why Voice Input

 - Speech Recognition: for Apple Speech fallback

 Default hotkey is Fn.
 But Fn is also needed for function keys (F1-F12), so I changed it to Control+Fn.
-Double-press Fn is the default input source switch in macOS, so I mapped Ask Anything (voice Q&A or content rewriting) to double-press Option instead.
+Double-pressing Fn is the default input source switch in macOS, so I mapped Ask Anything (voice Q&A or content rewriting) to double-pressing Option instead.

-One thing about Apple Speech: it is in Settings, Advanced Settings, last item “Enable Apple Fallback.”
+One thing about Apple Speech: it is in Settings → Advanced Settings, the last item, “Enable Apple Fallback.”
 It is off by default.
 You need to toggle it on manually.
 Once enabled, Apple Speech steps in as a system-level fallback when all other STT options fail.
 A few caveats:

 - Apple Speech is a macOS system-level service.
 Audio ultimately goes through Apple servers, so it requires network access.